jamesbiv/ircii-webassembly/README.md

 <p>ircII is a free, open-source Unix IRC and ICB client written in C. Initially released in the late 1980s, it is the oldest IRC client still maintained. <a href="https://en.wikipedia.org/wiki/IrcII" target="_blank">Wikipedia</a>.</p>

-<p>Emulating ircII to work in WebAssembly required the reworking of the Makefile, adjusting the defs.h, removing of OpenSSL and including ncurses for Emscripten.
-Along with a patch file located in this repository.</p>
+<p>Emulating ircII to work in WebAssembly required the reworking of the Makefile, adjusting the defs.h, removing the OpenSSL linkages, and adding support for ncurses for Emscripten.
+Along with a patch file and emscripten shell file which I have created for this repository.</p>

 <h2>Installation</h2>

 <p>It's recommended to create a seperate directory to build this project in.
 For example <em>ircii-emscripten/</em>.</p>

+<p><b>Note</b>: This build of ircII depends on ncurses for Emscripten, see <a href="https://github.com/jamesbiv/ncurses-emscripten" target="_blank">jamesbiv/ncurses-emscripten</a> to compile and build your own copy or you can use what's stored in the <em>build/</em> directory.
+Further, be sure to have the absolute path of the <em>build/</em> directory handy to replace the areas marked <b>PATH_TO_NCURSES</b> throughout the below compilation process.</p>

 <h3>Downloading the required files</h3>